+Hess had the option, valid until 30 June 2013, to acquire a 62.5% working interest in the Hess Area of Interest.
 However, Hess did not elect to commit to drilling the five wells required to earn their interest in the Beetaloo permits by the agreed deadline.
-Therefore, in accordance with the Participation Agreement (as amended), which granted Hess the first extension; failure to elect on time meant that Hess forfeited their right to earn 62.5% in three of the Beetaloo permits.
-Hess had requested a one month extension to allow them sufficient time to conclude a farm-out deal with a third party, which they described as one of the largest oil and gas companies in the world.
+Therefore, in accordance with the Participation Agreement (as amended), which granted Hess the first extension, failure to elect on time meant that Hess forfeited their right to earn 62.5% in three of the Beetaloo permits.
+Hess had requested a one month extension to allow them sufficient time to conclude a farm - out deal with a third party, which they described as one of the largest oil and gas companies in the world.
 However, the late request by Hess to defer the election date again was unanimously rejected by Falcon's Board for reasons outlined below:

-- Falcon retains a 100% working interest in the four Beetaloo exploration permits which puts Falcon in a stronger position going forward. - Hess has transferred a perpetual, royalty-free and irrevocable licence to Falcon over the 3,490 km of seismic acquired by them. - The initial interpretation of 3,490 km of new seismic data, acquired at no cost to Falcon, is extremely encouraging. - Identification of a shale oil play in the northern part of the permits in addition to the shale gas and conventional plays throughout the acreage. - Unsolicited interest from major oil and gas companies. - Falcon had already granted Hess an extension from August 2012 to June 2013.
+- Falcon retains a 100% working interest in the four Beetaloo exploration permits which puts Falcon in a stronger position going forward. - Hess has transferred a perpetual, royalty-free and irrevocable licence to Falcon over the 3,490 kilometres of seismic acquired by them. - The initial interpretation of 3,490 kilometres of new seismic data, acquired at no cost to Falcon, was extremely encouraging.
+(See results of the seismic program below for further details.) - Identification of a shale oil play in the northern part of the permits in addition to the shale gas and conventional plays throughout the acreage. - Unsolicited interest from major oil and gas companies. - Falcon had already granted Hess an extension from August 2012 to June 2013.